Rod Taylor's Height

 Australian actor best remembered for films such as The Time Machine, Giant, The Birds, The V.I.P.s, The Birds, Raintree Country, Fate is the Hunter, Dark of the Sun, Zabriskie Point and Inglorious Basterd.
-On his main fansite, there's a quote saying: "In 1960, the pressbook for "The Time Machine" described Rod as a 5-foot-11, 175-pounder".
-Has said he is '5ft 10'.
+On his main fansite, there's a quote saying: "In 1960, the pressbook for "The Time Machine" described Rod as a 5-foot-11, 175-pounder"

 Add a Comment 21 comments